cuiyongbo/ProgrammingPearls/machine-learning-note/tritonserver-note/nvidia_triton_inference_server_note.md

 ## what is triton

-Developed by nvidia, Triton is a software toolkit to deploy and serve machine learning models. the model may be trained with different machine learning frameworks, such as tensorflow, pytorch. and may be in different formats, such as SavedModel for tensorflow, torchscript for pytorch, or other format such as ONNX, TensorRT. you can serve one or more models in one triton server, and you can even orchestrate how multiple models work together to solve tasks which may be difficult for one model, such as detecting objects in images, generate images from texts.
+Developed by nvidia, Triton is a software toolkit to deploy and serve machine learning models. the model may be trained with different machine learning frameworks, such as tensorflow, pytorch. and may be in different formats, such as SavedModel for tensorflow, torchscript for pytorch, or other format such as ONNX, TensorRT. you can serve one or more models in one triton server, and you can also orchestrate how multiple models work together to solve tasks which may be difficult for one model, such as detecting objects in images, generate images from texts.

 TODO: add mermaid images about triton system